gboehl/dynare/doc/manual/source/the-model-file.rst

         @#endfor

     This is very similar to the previous example, except that the loop is unrolled.
-The macro-processor manages the loop index but not the data array (``rhos``).
+The macro processor manages the loop index but not the data array (``rhos``).

-*With a macro-processor loop (case 2)*
+*With a macro processor loop (case 2)*

     ::

-        @#for rho_val in [ "0.8", "0.9", "1"]
+        @#for rho_val in [ 0.8, 0.9, 1]
           rho = @{rho_val};
           stoch_simul(order=1);
         @#endfor

-    The advantage of this method is that it uses a shorter syntax, since list of values directly given in the loop construct.
-Note that values are given as character strings (the macro-processor does not know floating point values).
-The inconvenience is that you can not reuse an array stored in a MATLAB/Octave variable.
+    The advantage of this method is that it uses a shorter syntax, since the list of values is directly given in the loop construct.
+The inconvenience is that you can not reuse the macro array in MATLAB/Octave.

 Verbatim inclusion